 You must be available to complete the above stages during the dates shown.
 If you are not available for any stages of the process for any reason, for example, pre-arranged holidays, we may not be able to process your application as alternative dates may not be available.

-For this campaign there is only one cohort in November 2021, once we have sufficient application we may close this campaign earlier the expected.
+For this campaign there is only one cohort in June 2023, once we have sufficient applications we may close this campaign earlier the expected.

 If you have any tattoos, please ensure you enclose a photograph of them as per the application form guidelines.